Dokja620/qwik-animate/README.md

 ## Features
 - **Run Once**: Ensure animations run only once when the element first comes into view.
 - **Debug Mode**: Enable console logs for debugging purposes.
+- **Threshold Control**: Customize when animations start and stop based on the scroll position.
 - **Animation Preset File**: Includes `animate.css` with a variety of predefined animations.
 - **Interactive Playground**: Explore animations in real-time with our interactive playground at [qwikanimate.css](https://qwikanimate.css).